msaponja/Manual/IPv4.md

                       1111XXXX.XXXXXXXX.XXXXXXXX.XXXXXXXX

     - n: indicates a bit used for the network ID
-    - H indicates a bit used for the host ID
+    - H: indicates a bit used for the host ID
-    - X indicates a bit without a specified purpose
+    - X: indicates a bit without a specified purpose

 ### Reserved ranges [[4]]